penrynjohnp/logicapps-labs/docs/logicapps-ai-course/05_build_multi_agent_systems/04-routing-pattern.md

 ---
-title: 04 - Implement the routing pattern with Azure Logic Apps
+title: 04 - Implement the routing pattern
 description: Learn how to implement the routing pattern with Azure Logic Apps — classifying inputs and directing them to specialized workflows with confidence thresholds, fallbacks, and monitoring to ensure reliable, scalable processing. ms.service: logic-apps ms.topic: tutorial